Local Governing Body

 Chair of Governors

-Jemma Stuttard – Chair of Governors & Safeguarding Governor
+Jemma Stuttard – Chair of Governors and Lead Governor for Safeguarding & Online Safety and Pupil Premium

 I am proud to be Chair of the Governors for Eden School.
 As a headteacher of a primary school in Lancashire, I am extremely passionate about teaching and learning, with inclusion being at the heart of this.
 I have extensive knowledge and experience of senior leadership, school performance, finance, safeguarding and building projects.
 I am honoured to be part of a committed governing body who are actively involved in the life of the school working alongside staff, families and the community to ensure our pupils receive an enriching and inspiring curriculum which prepares them for a successful transition into education, employment and training at the end of Year 11.